kusakusakusa/serverless-cloudfront-invalidation-codebuild/README.md

 `handler.js` contains the main invalidation code.

-`events/stateChangeEvent.json` contains the [sample CodeBuild state change event from published by CloudWatch](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref).
+`stateChangeEvent.json` contains the [sample CodeBuild state change event from published by CloudWatch](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref).

-`events/phaseChangeEvent.json` contains the [sample CodeBuild phase change event from published by CloudWatch](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref).
-This event should be ignored

 `Dockerfile` pulls the [`serverless-docker` image](https://hub.docker.com/r/amaysim/serverless) which setup a containerized environment for the serverless framework. [`Multi-stage build`](https://docs.docker.com/develop/develop-images/multistage-build/) will be used for development and deployment.